timeflux/burst/README.md

 Note that you can also set up environment variables [outside of an .env file](https://doc.timeflux.io/en/stable/usage/getting_started.html#environment).

+### Burst codes

+Burst codes are defined in a [hook](https://github.com/timeflux/burst/blob/main/hooks/pre.py).
+This allows the codes to be stored in an environment variable that can be reused in the graphs.
+In future versions, this will also allow to generate dynamic burst codes.

 ### Preprocessing

 The default preprocessing consists of the following: